SPAAM-community/AncientMetagenomeDir/assets/documentation/radiocarbondates/README.md

 - This is normally the value that the C14 lab will report.

 - Specify:
-  - `-99999` if a radiocarbon date is reported but the uncalibrated date is not reported.
+  - `-99999` if a radiocarbon date is reported but the uncalibrated date is not reported

   -`NA` if date is not a radiocarbon date

 ## uncalibrated_uncertainty_plus_minus

 - Uncertainty value around uncalibrated date in calendar year date Before Present notation, typically indicated by ± in the C14 lab report.

 - Specify:

-  - `-99999` if a radiocarbon date is reported but the uncalibrated uncertainty is not reported.
+  - `-99999` if a radiocarbon date is reported but the uncalibrated uncertainty is not reported

   -`NA` if date is not a radiocarbon date

 ## delta_13c